 Pace Bend Park is located in far western Travis County in the Hill Country of central Texas.
 The entire park is on a peninsula jutting into Lake Travis, with steep bluffs on one side offering spectacular views and gentle grassy slopes descending to the water on the other side.
 The trails at Pace Bend Park include limestone ledges, challenging rock gardens, some steep climbs, technical drop offs with plenty of smooth trail in between to help you recover before reaching the next obstacle.

 ***Participant race day entrance fee into park is included in race entry***

-All participants will receive an event t-shirt*, sponsor swag, aid stations stocked with water, Gatorade and Power Bars/Gels.
+All participants will receive an event t-shirt*, sponsor swag, aid stations stocked with water and Gatorade.
 Food and drinks will be available post-race with beer provided by NXNW Restaurant and Brewery, Austin. *Entries received by April 11 are guaranteed an event shirt in the requested size.
 If you register after, limited sizes will be available, while supplies last.
 Please register early if an event shirt is important to you.

 Event will be held rain or shine, no refunds.
 Registration insurance can be purchased when registering on Active.com.

 Start with a 800 meter swim in the waters of Lake Travis.
 Then continue to 13 miles of 90 percent classic Texas Hill country single with short climbs, limestone drops and twisting turning shaded areas.
 Next finish with a mostly flat 6K run weaving along the shore of the lake.

 XTERRA Competition Rules

 1.1.
 Wetsuits are allowed based on water temperature measured the day prior to the event and confirmed the day of the event.
 Where water temperatures are close to limits, the decision will be made one hour before the start of the first swim.